saidyaka/Coro.NU/README.md

 If you are trying to use it change auth.py so you can tweet from your own account.

-I have a crontab on all of them that run every few minutes to check for new updates.
+I have a crontab on all of them that run every few minutes to check for new updates, runs on a Raspberry Pi Zero W.

 if you have any questions tweet me @CoroNu19